jaiP123/studocu-appium-framework/README.md

 1. Make sure that config/<android/ios>.wdio.conf.js is configured with correct emulator , device capabilities and are connected to your local machine.
 2. if you want to run individual test use below command - `npx wdio {config} --spec {filename}`
-3. To run all specs files use  `yarn android:regression`
+3. To run all specs files use
+  for Android- `yarn android:regression` for iOS- `yarn ios:regression`

 **Note**: No need to run appium server separately.